 Nonetheless, actual developments after the Second World War - the expansion of the intervention state, the challenge that administrations faced with similar substantive issues, and not least the gradual emergence of European and international administrative structures - strongly suggested the greater significance of comparative law.195 This initially became apparent in the academic fields with a strong empirical orientation, namely the theory and scholarship of administration.
-Here, particularly in the United States, the comparison of administrative forms and administrative cultures, the area of 'comparative public administration', was one of the self-evident methodological tools.196 In the field of comparative administrative law, the true pioneer of the post-war period was the French professor Jean Rivéro (1910-2001), who brought about a fresh start for scholarship on comparative administrative law beginning in the 1950s.
+Here, particularly in the United States, the comparative public administration', was one of the self-evident methodological tools.196 In the field of comparative administrative law, the true pioneer of the post-war period was the French professor Jean Rivéro (1910-2001), who brought about a fresh start for scholarship on comparative administrative law beginning in the 1950s.
 In a foundational Parisian lecture197 and a series of inspiring essays, which are still exemplary